kubeflow/website/content/docs/other-guides/multi-user-overview.md

 and modify Kubernetes resources in the cluster.
 For example, the person who deployed Kubeflow will have administration privileges in the cluster.

+### Pre-requisite: Grant user minimal Kubernetes cluster view access

+User should be given minimal permission scope that allows them to connect to the Kubernetes cluster.
+For example for GCP users, they can be granted IAM role: **Kubernetes Engine Cluster Viewer**

 ### Automatic creation of Profiles

 Kubeflow v0.6.2 onwards provides automatic profile creations as a convenience